DigitalRiver/react-atlas/README.md

 ## Authors and Contributors
 Before cloning or submitting a Pull Request, ***please read our [Contributing Guidelines](https://github.digitalriverws.net/ux/react-atlas/blob/master/CONTRIBUTING.md)***

+Please note that this project is released with a [Contributor Code of Conduct](https://github.digitalriverws.net/ux/react-atlas/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 The project is being initially developed and maintained by the DR UX team.

 ## [Read the Wiki](https://github.digitalriverws.net/ux/react-atlas/wiki)